AJ8GH/student-directory/README.md

 ## Objectives of exercise ##
 * Build a working command line app to track and manage a directory of Students.
 * Make use of Ruby's depth of syntactical features.
-* Follow the principles of Object Oriented Programming, particularly the single responsibility principle and the DRY principle of clean code, non repetitive and well organised code.
+* Follow the principles of Object Oriented Programming, particularly the single responsibility and DRY principles of clean, non repetitive and well organised code.

 ## App functionality ##
 * Add students to the directory